-- 1 From the page to which you will add the overlay, select MENU > Edit Overlays
+- 1 From the page to which you will add the overlay, select Options > Edit Overlays TIP: To quickly select the overlay, select Toolbars > Anchor.

 - 2 Select an option.

 - 3 Select Power-Pole® Anchor.

-After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 129).
+After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 135).